DNSCrypt/dnscrypt-resolvers/v2/public-resolvers.md

 DNS4EU is a European Union-sponsored DNS infastructure project.

-This is the unfiltered option.
+This was previously advertised as the unfiltered option, but a French court order now requires DNS4EU to block access to a number of websites.

 Note: the service uses name servers from CloudNS, a European company, but appears to rely significantly on non-EU infrastructure and service providers.

-sdns://AgcAAAAAAAAADDg2LjU0LjExLjEwMCCQeNIaVsDgiR2QYiG2mSMxvdFxcusPM92gfVxlxuFMORZ1bmZpbHRlcmVkLmpvaW5kbnM0LmV1Ci9kbnMtcXVlcnk
+sdns://AgMAAAAAAAAADDg2LjU0LjExLjEwMCCQeNIaVsDgiR2QYiG2mSMxvdFxcusPM92gfVxlxuFMORZ1bmZpbHRlcmVkLmpvaW5kbnM0LmV1Ci9kbnMtcXVlcnk

 ## dns4eu-ipv6

 DNS4EU is a European Union-sponsored DNS infastructure project.

-This is the unfiltered option.
+This was previously advertised as the unfiltered option, but a French court order now requires DNS4EU to block access to a number of websites.

 It will be accessed over IPv6.

 Note: the service uses name servers from CloudNS, a European company, but appears to rely significantly on non-EU infrastructure and service providers.

-sdns://AgcAAAAAAAAAGVsyYTEzOjEwMDE6Ojg2OjU0OjExOjEwMF0gkHjSGlbA4IkdkGIhtpkjMb3RcXLrDzPdoH1cZcbhTDkWdW5maWx0ZXJlZC5qb2luZG5zNC5ldQovZG5zLXF1ZXJ5
+sdns://AgMAAAAAAAAAGVsyYTEzOjEwMDE6Ojg2OjU0OjExOjEwMF0gkHjSGlbA4IkdkGIhtpkjMb3RcXLrDzPdoH1cZcbhTDkWdW5maWx0ZXJlZC5qb2luZG5zNC5ldQovZG5zLXF1ZXJ5

 ## dns4eu-protective